 If you live at a high altitude, you're likely familiar with changes you need to make when baking bread and cake.
 The difference in air pressure means baking times, temperatures, and sometimes even ingredient ratios need to be tweaked to get the best outcome.
 But did you know that you might also need to adjust your candy-making to compensate for high altitudes?

-If you are at a high altitude and do not make any changes to your candy recipes or procedures, you will most likely end up with overcooked candy.
-This is because water boils at lower temperatures at higher altitudes, so you do not need to cook your candy as long, or to as high a temperature, as you would at sea level.
+When you don't make changes to your candy recipes or procedures, you will most likely end up with overcooked candy.
+This is because water boils at lower temperatures at higher altitudes, so you do not need to cook your candy as long or to as high a temperature as you would at sea level.

 The Boiling Water Test

 The adjustments you need to make are dependent on your actual altitude.
 The easiest and most reliable way to determine what temperature conversions are required is to perform the boiling water test with your candy thermometer.
 You simply submerge the thermometer in boiling water and note the temperature five minutes after the water comes to a boil.

 At sea level, water boils at 212 degrees Fahrenheit (100 degrees Celsius), but it boils lower temperatures at higher altitudes.
 If, during your test, the water boils at 205 F, subtract the seven-degree difference from your candy recipe.
 For example, if the recipe calls for a maximum temperature of 270 F, bring the candy to 263 F.